Buddhism in Vietnam: Mahāyāna traditions

 The methods of Pure Land Buddhism are perhaps the most widespread within Vietnam.
-It is common for practitioners to recite sutras, chants and dhāraṇīs looking to gain protection through bodhisattvas.
+It is common for practitioners to recite sutras, chants and dhāraṇīs looking to gain the protection of Buddhas and bodhisattvas.
 It is a devotional practice where those practicing put their faith in Amitābha (A-di-đà).
 Followers believe they will gain rebirth in his pure land by chanting Amitabha's name.
 A pure land is a Buddha-realm where one can more easily attain enlightenment since suffering does not exist there.

-Many religious organizations have not been recognized by the government; however, in 2007, with 1.5 million followers, the Vietnamese Pure Land Buddhism Association (Tịnh Độ Cư Sĩ Phật Hội Việt Nam) received official recognition as an independent and legal religious organization.
+Many religious organizations have not been recognized by the government.
+However, in 2007, with 1.5 million followers, the Vietnamese Pure Land Buddhism Association (Tịnh Độ Cư Sĩ Phật Hội Việt Nam) received official recognition as an independent and legal religious organization.

-Thiền is the Sino-Xenic pronunciation of Chan (Japanese Zen) and is derived ultimately from Sanskrit "dhyāna".
+Thiền is the Sino-Xenic pronunciation of Chan (Japanese: Zen) and is derived ultimately from Sanskrit "dhyāna".
 The traditional account is that in 580, an Indian monk named Vinitaruci (Tì-ni-đa-lưu-chi) traveled to Vietnam after completing his studies with Sengcan, the third patriarch of Chan Buddhism.
 This would be the first appearance of Thiền.
 The sect that Vinitaruci and his lone Vietnamese disciple founded would become known as the oldest branch of Thiền.
-After a period of obscurity, the Vinitaruci School became one of the most influential Buddhist groups in Vietnam by the 10th century, particularly under the patriarch Vạn-Hạnh (died 1018).
+After a period of obscurity, the Vinitaruci School became one of the most influential Buddhist groups in Vietnam by the 10th century, particularly under the patriarch Vạn Hạnh (died 1018).
 Other early Vietnamese Zen schools included the Vô Ngôn Thông, which was associated with the teaching of Mazu Daoyi, and the Thảo Đường, which incorporated nianfo chanting techniques; both were founded by Chinese monks.